Mount Murchison, Queensland: Education

 Mount Murchison State School is a government primary (Prep-6) school for boys and girls at Lot 137 Dawson Highway (24.3338°S 150.5379°E).
 In 2013, the school had 16 students in a single multi-age class with one teacher.
 In 2018, the school had an enrolment of 33 students with 3 teachers and 6 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Mount Murchison.
-The nearest secondary school is Biloela State High School in Biloela to the south-west.
+There are no secondary schools in Mount Murchison.
+The nearest government secondary school is Biloela State High School in Biloela to the south-west.